KastnerRG/Read_the_docs/docs/project2.rst

 4) PYNQ Demo
 ---------
 The final task integrates a CORDIC IP core onto the programmable logic (PL) using PYNQ.
 The provided notebook gives a skeleton for running the CORDIC using memory mapped IO for communication.
-The Lab: Pynq Memory Mapped IO serves as an example you can follow.
+The :doc:`Lab: Pynq Memory Mapped IO <PYNQ-example>` serves as an example you can follow.
 The notebook passes data to the CORDIC IP, starts the process, reads the result, and compares it with the result computed in Python.

 5) Report
 ----------